TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

 .. function:: DynamicClassAttribute(fget=None, fset=None, fdel=None, doc=None)

-   Route attribute access on a class to __getattr__.
+   Route attribute access on a kundi to __getattr__.

    This is a descriptor, used to define attributes that act differently when accessed through an instance and through a class.
-Instance access remains normal, but access to an attribute through a class will be routed to the class's __getattr__ method; this is done by raising AttributeError.
+Instance access remains normal, but access to an attribute through a kundi will be routed to the class's __getattr__ method; this is done by raising AttributeError.

-   This allows one to have properties active on an instance, and have virtual attributes on the class with the same name (see Enum for an example).
+   This allows one to have properties active on an instance, and have virtual attributes on the kundi with the same name (see Enum for an example).

    .. versionadded:: 3.4